strongswan/strongswan/src/frontends/osx/README.md

 	* _id_: client identity to use
 	* _channel_: XPC endpoint for this connection

-The start_connection() RPC returns just after the initation of the call and does not wait for the connection to establish.
+The start_connection() RPC returns just after the initiation of the call and does not wait for the connection to establish.
 Nonetheless does it have a return value to indicate if connection initiation could be triggered.